juancaflorez/juancaflorez.github.io/docs/long-read/planets-bgr.md

 ```

 ## Blend height maps
-With the planets seams solved, the next step was to produce a couple of height maps for dwarf planets (no continents, no erosion).
-The texture channel were used in the following manner:
+Once the seams problem was solved, the next step was to produce a couple of height maps for the most simple type of planets, dwarf planets (no continents, no erosion).
+The texture channels for this type were used in the following manner:

 <figure class="video_container">
   <video controls="true" allowfullscreen="true">